You’re someone reading this perhaps who needs to send money abroad regularly.

 Crypto is incredibly safe, but once the value is sent, it’s gone.
 It’s necessary to check the address you’re sending it to carefully beforehand.
-For future use, most wallets give you an address book so you can save the public address and label it for repeated payments.
+For future use, most wallets give you an address book so you can save the public address and ‘whitelist’ it for repeated payments.

-Although you can check the transaction on block explorers, with Bitcoin or crypto there’ll be no way to stop the transaction once it’s been started, at this time.
+Although you can check the transaction progress on block explorers, with Bitcoin or crypto there’ll be no way to stop the transaction once it’s been started, at this time.

 If you possess a large quantity of crypto already, you can also choose a crypto with privacy features, which ensures the payment cannot be tracked back to you.